 This time, I started looking for something more practical, not only good-looking.
 I printed my design on paper and started thinking outside the screen.
 How can I hide the unnecessary information?
 I folded the days of the week on the left and right forming a loop, and then I used the same loop concept for the months, but with a different piece of paper.

 I experimented with multiple versions of that idea on paper, and they looked promising.
 I created a downloadable template and made a tutorial video on how to build it.

 This concept allowed the calendar to be reused every month and every year, but paper is not a very durable material which went against the very goal the calendar.

 What's the point of a resuable calendar if you can’t really reuse it for too long?

 I decided to take the project futher and prototype the idea in wood.
-I used power tools like a electric saw and vertical drill to create the first prototype, but they didn't provide the precision I needed.
+I used power tools like a electric saw and vertical drill to create the first prototype, but they didn't work very well for the small details.
 For the next prototypes, I engraved and cut the pieces using a laser cutter, which gave me the precision I needed.